OccupationalTherapy.com Phone: 866-782-9924

 michelle lange

-Michelle Lange, OTR/L, ATP/SMS
+Michelle Lange, OTR/L, ABDA, ATP/SMS

-Michelle Lange is an occupational therapist with over 35 years of experience and has been in private practice, Access to Independence, for over 15 years.
+Michelle Lange is an occupational therapist with over 38 years of experience and has been in private practice, Access to Independence, for over 19 years, where she currently focuses on education and consultation.
 She is a well-respected lecturer, both nationally and internationally, and has authored numerous texts, chapters, and articles.
-She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide.
-She is the former NRRTS Continuing Education Curriculum Coordinator and Clinical Editor of NRRTS Directions magazine.
-Michelle is a RESNA Fellow and member of the Clinician Task Force.
-Michelle is a RESNA certified ATP and SMS.
+She is the co-editor of Seating and Wheeled Mobility: a clinical resource guide (1st & 2nd eds).
+Michelle is a RESNA Fellow and a RESNA-certified ATP and SMS.
+She is also a member of the Clinician Task Force.

 Related Courses